 NOTE: For patients in severe respiratory distress, call for advanced life support assistance.
-Do not delay transport.
+Do not delay transport for any reason, including waiting for a potential second dose of epinephrine.

 - 9. If symptoms persist, Albuterol Sulfate 0.083% may be repeated twice for a total of three (3) doses, with the third occurring during transport. - 10.
-If the patient is having severe respiratory distress or shock and is under 33 years of age, administer Epinephrine (one dose only) via an auto-injector. - NOTE: Patients 9 years of age and older or weighing more than 30 kg (66 lbs) use adult Epinephrine auto-injector (0.3 mg); patients younger than 9 years of age or weighing less than 30 kg (66 lbs) use pediatric Epinephrine auto-injector (0.15 mg).
-Administration of epinephrine via auto-injector must be reported to your agency's medical director as soon as possible - 11.
-Contact On-Line Medical Control for authorization to administer a second dose of Epinephrine via an auto-injector, if needed, or for administration of Epinephrine via auto-injector to a patient who is 33 years of age or older. - 12.
+If the patient is having severe respiratory distress or shock, administer Epinephrine (one dose only) via an auto-injector.

+NOTE: Patients 9 years of age and older or weighing more than 30 kg (66 lbs) use adult Epinephrine auto-injector (0.3 mg); patients younger than 9 years of age or weighing less than 30 kg (66 lbs)

+use pediatric Epinephrine auto-injector (0.15 mg).
+Administration of epinephrine via auto-injector must be reported to your agency's medical director as soon as possible

+- 11. Contact On-Line Medical Control for authorization to administer a second dose of Epinephrine, via an auto-injector, if needed and if available. - 12.
 Upon completion of patient treatment or transfer of patient care to an ALS Provider or a 911 Receiving Hospital, reassess the patient.
 See Step # 6.